Women, Gender, and Sexuality Studies Major

 Major in Women, Gender, and Sexuality Studies

 Students who major in Women, Gender, and Sexuality Studies may choose a Bachelor of Arts (B.A.) or a Bachelor of Science (B.S.) degree.
 A major requires completion of at least 30 credits.
-Please visit our Catalog Portfolio for more information about the WGS major and to view descriptions of WGS class listings.
-Student Learning Outcomes for Women, Gender, and Sexuality Studies (BA/BS) can be found here.
+Please visit the GVSU catalog for a complete program description and to view WGS course offerings.
+You may view Student Learning Outcomes for the Women, Gender, and Sexuality Studies program as well.